mecid/mecid.github.io/_posts/2021-03-24-ui-testing-using-page-object-pattern-in-swift.md

 Here is an example of a typical UI test where we have a code that runs the app, propagates some launching arguments, navigates through the app, interacts with your views, and validates the state of UI.

+> To learn more about the basics of UI testing in Swift, take a look at my ["UI Testing in Swift with XCTest framework"](/2021/03/18/ui-testing-in-swift-with-xctest-framework/) post.

 This code has a few downsides.
 First of all, it has an app launching logic that we will use in most of our UI tests.
 I think it is better to extract it into the *UITestCase* class that defines a UI test and handles common logic like app launching and making screenshots at the end of the UI test.

 ```swift